Frequently Asked Questions

 However, we have been trying to limit the number of plug-ins included in the standard distribution to the most common usage only.
 Therefore do not expect this to to happen if your proposed plug-in caters to a specific usage.

-A major release is the occasion to fix wrong design choices, therefore the API compatibility was broken.
+No. A major release is the occasion to fix wrong design choices, therefore the API compatibility is usually broken.
 It means some part of your plug-in will have to be rewritten.

 What you need to rewrite is mostly infrastructure code (how the plug-in is registered) and a few calls to glue internal logics and your plug-in logics.
-For instance, since GIMP 3.0 finally allows multiple selection of layers, various functions will now use or return a list of layers instead of a single layer.
 In the end, porting your code may be frightnening but it can be done very quickly.

 GEGL